-Filming Activity Permits
+Filming Activity Permits 2021: 109 2022: 104

 Focus on neighbourhood commercial development and revitalization.
 Completed community engagement and data gathering for developing the City's draft Economic Development Strategy.
 Continued the pop-up green street program throughout the City, creating integrated social spaces for residents and businesses.
-Support the retention, expansion and attraction of business to strengthen Coquitlam's economic base. &gt; Issued over 7,100 total Business Licences (5,722 renewed and 1,371 new). &gt; Conducted 343 Business LinQ inquiries through email or in-person customer service. &gt; Completed a call-out with Project Greenlight, working to build a responsible future by supporting local technology solutions and ideas to grow a Coquitlam-made technology sector. &gt; Through the City's procurement policies, 28% of all City purchase orders were issued to a business in the Tricities.
-Facilitate vibrancy in sport, culture and recreation to enhance economic growth through partnerships, events, festivals, and business development.
-Held 52 in-person events with joint participation of approximately 198,000 people.
-Held the summer concert series featuring artists that highlighted Coquitlam's cultural diversity.
+Support the retention, expansion and attraction of business to strengthen Coquitlam's economic base. > Issued over 7,100 total Business Licences (5,722 renewed and 1,371 new). > Conducted 343 Business LinQ inquiries through email or in-person customer service. > Completed a call-out with Project Greenlight, working to build a responsible future by supporting local technology solutions and ideas to grow a Coquitlam-made technology sector. > Through the City's procurement policies, 28% of all City purchase orders were issued to a business in the Tricities.
+Facilitate vibrancy in sport, culture and recreation to enhance economic growth through partnerships, events, festivals, and business development. > Held 52 in-person events with joint participation of approximately 198,000 people. > Held the summer concert series featuring artists that highlighted Coquitlam's cultural diversity.
 Leverage community assets to drive investment and job creation.
 Connected 7 new buildings to QNET and added 2,980 metres of fibre to the network.
 Provided 104 filming permits for a total value of approximately \$163,000.
 Implemented a strategy for leveraging unused civic land parcels to generate community value while the parcels await their intended purpose.
-Create trade and investment opportunities by building our international relationships and promoting our cultural diversity.
-Held the Embracing Inclusivity and Resilience - A Path Forward Cultural Summit and Arts Night.
-Held the BC Dumpling Festival and the Caribbean Days Festival at Town Centre Park, bringing the community together in celebration of its diversity.
-Advance the region's transportation network by supporting local infrastructure projects that > To understand barriers across various transportation modes, completed phase 1 of the Strategic Transportation Plan's update that will guide improvements over the coming years. > Continued progress on upgrading Cedar Drive, including environmental review of
+Create trade and investment opportunities by building our international relationships and promoting our cultural diversity. > Held the Embracing Inclusivity and Resilience - A Path Forward Cultural Summit and Arts Night. > Held the BC Dumpling Festival and the Caribbean Days Festival at Town Centre Park, bringing the community together in celebration of its diversity.
+Advance the region's transportation network by supporting local infrastructure projects that allow people and goods to move more efficiently. > To understand barriers across various transportation modes, completed phase 1 of the Strategic Transportation Plan's update that will guide improvements over the coming years. > Continued progress on upgrading Cedar Drive, including environmental review of drainage and installation of the sewer gravity main and force main. > Amended City bylaws to support the City's E-Mobility Strategy and encourage diversity in the transportation network.